 - Melbourne – my favourite city in the country.
 It’s the sporting capital of Australia and home to the best cafe and pub scene.
 There’s always a festival going on, the shopping is world class, it’s easy to get around, and it has a great vibe to it.
 Just know it has a reputation for unpredictable weather – it can change by the hour – and you’re good to go!

-Read more – What to do in Melbourne
+Read more – Things to do in Melbourne with kids

 The Best National Parks in Australia

 Visiting National Parks is always at the top of my list for a destination.
 Here are my top recommendations for Australia:

 - Freycinet National Park – my favourite place in Tasmania.
 Incredible walks, mountain landscapes and stunning beaches including famous Wineglass Bay.

 - Cradle Mountain National Park – another popular destination in Tassie thanks to its natural beauty and over 20 self-guided walking tracks.
 Our highlight was the Dove Lake Circuit, it’s also home to the popular Overland Track.

 - Port Campbell National Park – the highlight of driving the Great Ocean Road.
 It’s here you’ll find the 12 Apostles, London Arch, Loch Ard Gorge, Gibson Steps and incredible coastal scenery!